turbot/steampipe-plugin-azure/docs/tables/azure_cosmosdb_restorable_database_account.md

   azure_cosmosdb_restorable_database_account;
 ```

-### Get the regions the database accounts can be restored from
+### Get the regions that the database accounts can be restored from

 ```sql
 select